 But unknowingly, that feeling was gone.
-I grew cold in love as well as in faith; and I had no enjoyment in praying, for I received no response from the Lord, feeling like being talking to thin air.
-I no longer prided myself on being a follower of the Lord; instead, I frequently distressed myself about failing to keep the Lord’s teaching.
+I grew cold in love as well as in faith, and I had no enjoyment in praying, for I received no response from the Lord, feeling like I was talking to thin air.
+I no longer prided myself on being a follower of the Lord; instead, I frequently distressed myself about failing to keep the Lord’s teachings.
 I committed sins and confessed sins every day, totally shackled without release by sins.
-In result, I lost my motivation for preaching the gospel, and I even dreaded to have it known that I’m a Christian, for fear that my behaviors couldn’t glorify the Lord, but rather shamed His name.
+As a result, I lost my motivation for preaching the gospel, and I even dreaded to have it known that I’m a Christian, for fear that my behaviors couldn’t glorify the Lord, but rather bring shame upon His name.
 I sometimes felt my belief in the Lord consisted only in paying empty tribute to the name of the.

 At that time, the Lord Jesus called to Peter and his brother Andrew on the shores of the Sea of Galilee.
 The Bible records, “And he said to them, Follow me, and I will make you fishers of men” (Matthew 4:19).
 Likewise, James the son of Zebedee, and John his brother too were called by the Lord.
 And He also called upon the other disciples in this way.
 For example, He said to Philip, “Follow me” (John 1:43).
 The Lord said so because He looked deep into man’s hearts, and knew that Peter and the rest of them longed for and sought the truth.
 And indeed, through His words, Peter and the others recognized that the Lord Jesus had come from God.
 So, when the Lord Jesus called upon them, they all followed Him without hesitation.
 Eventually, they obtained the supply of the living water of life from the words of the Lord, took His words as a guideline in all things, and enjoyed the work of the Holy Spirit at that time.
 Thus, they became genuine followers of God in that age.